 In New York City, you won’t have an unlimited amount of time to move, so hiring an experienced moving company who can get the job done well is as important as the moving truck itself.

-Best NYC Moving and Storage Companies
+Best NYC Moving Companies

 Moving is stressful, but the one thing you can do to provide yourself some pressure relief is to use the best movers in NYC.
-Hiring a highly rated; affordable and reliable mover that is also insured and bonded is a must—and there are hundreds of movers in NYC who meet these essential criteria.
+Hiring a highly rated, affordable, and reliable mover that is also insured and bonded is a must—and there are hundreds of movers in NYC who meet these essential criteria.
 So how do you choose the best movers to transport your belongings door to door safely and who are also friendly and accommodating in the process?
 We’re here to assist!

-Following are our top picks for the best of the best local NYC movers.
+The following are our top picks for the best of the best local NYC movers.

-Lift NYC has been in business for more than 30 years and provides moving services from Greenwich Village to The Hamptons.
-A family-owned business with a small organization business model; LIFT is known to provide exceptional service at affordable rates.
+Lift NYC has been in business for more than 30 years and; provides moving services from Greenwich Village to The Hamptons.
+A family-owned business with a small organization business model, LIFT is known to provide exceptional service at affordable rates.

-All Star Moving and Storage
+All-Star Moving and Storage

 I’ve used them half a dozen times.
-All-Star; moving guys, is quick and efficient and can carry twice their weight in your furniture, clothes and other stuff with belts strapped to wardrobe boxes full of your belongings that they load on their backs.
+All-Star, moving guys, is quick and efficient and can carry twice their weight in your furniture, clothes, and other stuff with belts strapped to wardrobe boxes full of your belongings that they load on their backs.
 I’ve never even had to empty or remove drawers from file cabinets or dressers!
 And they are affordable as well.

 This green moving company has trucks fueled by biodiesel.
 Their trademarked GothamBoxes are reusable plastic bins they drop off before your move that they then recycle.
 Mover, Not Shakers!
 Takes special care of your belongings and also offers terrific customer service.

-Rabbit movers is a Brooklyn-based collective comprised exclusively of artists; writers and other creatives living and working in NYC.
-Their website proclaims, “We aim to do this [moving] with the grace and confidence of a Beatrice leading Dante from the Moon to the Sun; and with the same quirky cuteness of a Rabbit leading Alice to Wonderland.”
+Rabbit movers is a Brooklyn-based collective comprised exclusively of artists, writers, and other creatives living and working in NYC.
+Their website proclaims, “We aim to do this [moving] with the grace and confidence of a Beatrice leading Dante from the Moon to the Sun, and with the same quirky cuteness of a Rabbit leading Alice to Wonderland.”
 How can you beat being moved by a poet?

 Flat Rate bills itself as NYC’s most recommended moving company.
 And with their, yes, flat-rate guarantee, you can see why.
-The FlatRate folks take an inventory of your home and then provide you with an all-inclusive rate that won’t change even if there is a traffic snarl during your move; an underestimate of time or any other factor.
+The FlatRate folks take an inventory of your home and then provide you with an all-inclusive rate that won’t change, even if there is a traffic snarl during your move, an underestimate of time, or any other factor.

 JP Urban Moving is a highly-regarded company that promises bright and continuous communication throughout your move.
 Small enough to give personalized attention; JP Urban Moving will contact you immediately if any issues arise and send you updates by text as well.

 Respect, transparency, and honesty are the three pillars of Imperial’s interaction with colleagues and clients.
-It’s also lovely that Imperial has been voted best movers again and again.
+It’s also lovely that Imperial voted best movers again and again.
 If New Yorkers say they’re right – they must be great!

-A Tri-state local and long distance operation is moving people and their stuff 365 days a year.
-With flat-rate pricing and service expect a clean cut, professional, reliable and affordable choice.
+A Tri-state local and long-distance operation is moving people and their stuff 365 days a year.
+With flat-rate pricing and service, expect a clean-cut, professional, reliable, and affordable choice.

 In addition to perusing moving company websites; you should always comparison shop and get bids from at least three different companies.
 And, to lessen your stress about; moving, and choosing the right mover for you, take a look at online reviews, testimonials on Angie’s List and other sites, and also ask around your group of friends and colleagues for their recommendations.